Large Global Volatility Matrix Analysis Based on Observation Structural Information: Model Setup and Estimation Procedure

 where $\widetilde{\bGamma}_{g} = \diag(\widetilde{\delta}_{1}, \dots, \widetilde{\delta}_{k})$, $\widetilde{\bV}_{g}=(\widetilde{v}_{1},\dots, \widetilde{v}_{k})$, $\widehat{\bSigma}_{E}^{\mathcal{S}} = \widetilde{\bSigma}_{l}^\mathcal{D} +\widetilde{\bSigma}_{u}^\mathcal{D}$, and $\widetilde{\bSigma}_{l}^\mathcal{D}$ and $\widetilde{\bSigma}_{u}^\mathcal{D}$ are defined in \eqref{diag_cov}. \end{enumerate}

 \begin{remark} To implement Structured-POET, we need to determine the rank $k^{*}_{sq}$ and the number of factors, which are unknown in practice.
-We note that each $(s,q)$th off-diagonal partitioned block $R_{h,sq}$ in \eqref{R_h} is a low-rank matrix, and each rank is less than or equal to the number of global factors (i.e., $k^{*}_{sq} \leq k$).
-Thus, to determine the rank and number of global factors, we can use the data-driven methods proposed by \citet{ahn2013eigenvalue, bai2002determining, onatski2010determining}.
+We note that each $(s,q)$th off-diagonal partitioned block $\bR_{h,sq}$ in \eqref{R_h} is a low-rank matrix, and each rank is less than or equal to the number of global factors (i.e., $k^{*}_{sq} \leq k$).
+Thus, to determine the rank and number of global factors, we can use the data-driven methods proposed by \citet{ahn2013eigenvalue, bai2002determining, fortin2023, gagliardini2019diagnostic, onatski2010determining}.
 For example, the rank $k^{*}_{sq}$ can be determined by finding the largest singular value gap such that $\max_{i \leq \bar{k}_{sq}} (\widehat{\xi}_{i} - \widehat{\xi}_{i+1})$, where $\bar{k}_{sq} = \min\{p_{s}, p_{q}\}$.
-On the other hand, to estimate the number of global factors based on $\widehat{\bSigma}_{h}$, we use a modified version of the eigenvalue ratio method introduced by \cite{choi2023large} in the numerical study. \end{remark}
+On the other hand, to consistently estimate $k$, we employ the modified version of the eigenvalue ratio method, introduced by \cite{choi2023large}, based on $\widehat{\bSigma}_{h}$. \end{remark}

-In summary, for given continent and country memberships, we apply Double-POET to each continental block, which incorporates all observations to estimate the national factor and idiosyncratic components.
-We then conduct a low-rank approximation to each off-diagonal block using lower-frequency observations.
-Finally, we perform PCA on the structured global factor components obtained from the previous procedures.
 This procedure is called Structured-POET.
 Structured-POET efficiently estimates global and local factor components by utilizing all observations and considering the block structure of the local factors.
-In contrast, the Double-POET or POET estimator may not be efficient due to the loss of the structural information and observations.
-In Section \ref{doublePOET}, we discuss the theoretical inefficiency of Double-POET.
-Also, the numerical study in Sections \ref{simulation} and \ref{empiric} shows that Structured-POET outperforms Double-POET and POET.
+In contrast, the Double-POET or POET estimator may not be efficient due to the loss of the observation structural information.
+In Section \ref{asymp}, we discuss the theoretical inefficiency of Double-POET.
+Also, the numerical studies in Sections \ref{simulation} and \ref{empiric} show that Structured-POET outperforms Double-POET and POET.